stelzinga/MF/MGT_80.Tools.md

 &                  Routine (ampersand)
 .
 Project, Not Started (dot)
 /                   Project, Started (forward slash)
-~                  Project, Pending or delegated (tilde) x                   Project, Closed (lower case letter x) !
+~                  Project, Pending or Delegated (tilde) x                   Project, Closed (lower case letter x) !
 Project, Urgent (exclamation mark)
 -                    Comment (dash or hyphen)
 +                   Comment (plus)
 _                   Comment (underscore)
 dd-mm-yy: Comment (date format comment)

-As can be seen, the Status Indicator symbol is a single character, except for the last form, the comment.
-A Status Indicator does two things simultaneously: indicating whether an entry is a Goal, Objective (Project, Routine) or a Comment, and in case of a Project, it also shows the status of the Project.
-Status symbol for Project can also be used for follow-up actions in Meetings, see [## Meetings].
+As can be seen, the Status Indicator symbol is a single character, except for the last form, the *date format comment*.
+A Status Indicator does two things simultaneously: indicating whether an entry is a Goal, Project, Routine or Comment, and in case of a Project, it also shows the status of the Project.
 NB: the '~' in Excel is a special character (escape char).
 To use '~' in functions like VLOOKUP() substitute it first using SUBSTITUTE ().
-The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, where are more details, etc.
+The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, etc.

+### Objective Notation and Eisenhower Matrix
+Tying the four status indicators of Projects to the Eisenhower matrix principles, yields:

+urgent + important                -> do now    ->  !
+not urgent + important         -> do later   ->  / and .
+urgent + not important         -> delegate ->  ~
+not urgent + not important  -> delete      ->  x

+The latter one is effectively an Objective that would be created and directly completed, or, because a Project has been completed , it is neither urgent nor important anymore.

+From a managerial perspective this means Objectives get performed by the Manager: "!", "/" and "." or the Manager delegates the work "~".

 ### Objective Notation Name
 The Name is mandatory.
 For Goals the Name is a short three character code, see [## Goals Definition].
 For Sub-Goals a one or two word label is used.
 For Objectives (and the levels below) the Name has three requirements:
 1. Must start with a *verb*
 2. Contains a *measurable* expected *Result*
 3. Cannot contain any indicator brackets: (, ), [, ], {, }, |
-4. Can contain any other characters that are not the ones in  item 3. above e.g., #Hashtag, ##1, *italic*, **bold**, Stop!, Say: "This shall be done!", etc
+4. Can contain any other characters that are not the ones in  item 3. above e.g., #Hashtag, ##1, *italic*, /slashes\, **bold**, Stop!, Say: "This shall be done!", etc

-Note that *if* for esthetic or sorting reasons, it is preferable to start Name with a number then this is permitted e.g., 01.
-Manage Planning, 02.
-Manage Organising, ...
+Note that *if* for esthetic or sorting reasons, it is preferable to start the name for an Objective with a number then this is permitted e.g., 01.Planning, 02.Organising, ...

 Verbs are an indication of targeted Result, see [## SMART]:
 - Assess: obtain a result and compare against expectations